Jackson Field - Northern Colorado Bears

 Jackson Field is a part of the UNC Jackson Field Sports Complex which also contains the women’s soccer field – Jackson Stadium.
 The field is named after Charles N. Jackson, a UNC trustee who helped purchase the land in 1927.
 It has been the site for Bears baseball since the late 1920s.
 In the fall of 2004, the venue got a new infield surface and improvements were made to the outfield.

-The field is immaculate with lush, green, real grass and real dirt.
-There are no lights in the ball field so all games are played during the day.
-There’s nothing better than a Sunday spring afternoon baseball game and the UNC Bears do a fine job at providing a pure baseball-only experience.
+The field has real grass and real dirt.
+No lights are at this ball field so all games are played during the day.
+There’s nothing better than a Sunday spring afternoon baseball game and the UNC (University of Northern Colorado) Bears do a fine job at providing a pure baseball-only experience.

 The Bears play in the WAC (Western Athletic Conference) as an affiliate member.
-Most sports of UNC are in the Big Sky Conference, but the Big Sky doesn’t have baseball so UNC baseball joined the WAC in 2012.
+Most sports of UNC are in the Big Sky Conference, but the Big Sky doesn’t have baseball so UNC baseball joined the WAC in 2014.
+The UNC Bears have been to the College World Series ten times but not since 1974.

-A fine time can be had at a UNC Bears baseball game as it is about the game, the players, the team(s).
-It is a family friendly facility and any age group will enjoy a game here.
+For baseball purists, a pleasant time can be had at a UNC Bears baseball game as it is about the game, the players, and the team(s).

 Food & Beverage 1

-There is one lone concession truck behind the home plate area.
+One lone concession truck is behind the home plate area.
 It offers the minimal standard fare.
-Hot dogs and nachos are $3.50, drinks (Pepsi, Gatorade, water) are $3, and popcorn, chips, and candy range from $1.50 – $3.50.
+Hot dogs and nachos are $3.75, soft drinks (Pepsi) are $3, Gatorade, water, and hot cocoa are $3.
+Popcorn, chips, candy, peanuts, and dill pickles range from $1.50 – $3.
+Alcoholic beverages are not offered at a Bears game.
+Save that for the many breweries in Greeley.

-Beyond the left field fence are newly renovated town homes.
+Beyond the left field fence are colorful new town homes.
 Beyond center field is a nice set of trees.
-Beyond the right field fence is a ropes course.
+Over the right field fence is a ropes course.
 All quite picturesque in their own right and it makes for a nice backdrop variety when watching the game.

-Seating is only general admission and is first come, first served.
+Seating is general admission and is first come, first served.
 There is no charge for tickets.
-There are ten rows of aluminum benches for seating on the first base and the third base sides; the third base seating area is half the width of the first base side as the third base is the visiting team’s side.
-There are some aluminum seats with backs above the home plate / press box area.
+Ten rows of aluminum benches are on the first and the third base sides; the third base seating area is half the width of the first base side as the third base is the visiting team’s side.
+Some aluminum seats with backs are above the home plate / press box area.
+Handrails are not provided.
 All of the benches in the stadium are in the direct sun.
 A few folks are clever and stand/sit underneath the bleachers behind home plate.
-Recommendation: Bring a seat cushion or seat back to watch a game as well as some sun screen.
+Recommendation: Bring a seat cushion or seat back as well as some sun screen.

 It is all about the baseball game here.
-Mostly country music is played (when played at all) with the volume level perfect as one can still converse with other fans in the seating area.
-The PA announcer has a clear voice and records the player’s at bat, player changes, and inning activity coherently.
+Music is played between innings with the volume level perfect as one can still converse with other fans in the seating area.
+The PA announcer has a clear voice and records the player’s at bat, player changes, and summarizes inning activity coherently.
 Perfect for those who keep score.

-There is the standard scoreboard with balls, strikes, outs and a tally per inning for runs for each team.
-It fits well with the basic game day experience.
+The standard scoreboard is perched just behind the right center field wall with balls, strikes, outs and a tally per inning for runs displayed for each team.
+It fits well with the basic game day experience but is a tad difficult to read as the bottom line is faded.

 Greeley is the 12th largest city in Colorado and it is very much a college town.
 It is a little over an hour drive northeast of Denver, CO; about an hour southeast of Cheyenne, WY.
 The stadium is in a quaint residential area about two blocks from the central campus.

-There are plenty of places to eat/drink before or after a game with Chipotle, Cheba Hut and George’s Gyros & Burgers within walking distance (1/2 mile).
-A bit further in the downtown area (about a mile from the stadium) are The Mad Cow Saloon & Eatery, Moody’s American Grill, and Najah African Restaurant.
-There are plenty of other offerings in the downtown college city.
-Click here for the Downtown Greeley Restaurant & Nightlife Guide.
-Most of the nightlife bars and clubs are located on 9th St.
+Plenty of places are available to eat/drink before or after a game with Chipotle and Cheba Hut within walking distance (1/2 mile).
+A bit further in the downtown area (about a mile and a half from the stadium) are The Mad Cow Saloon & Eatery, Rio Grande (Mexican), Roma Restaurant (pizza and beer).
+A different place to check out for breakfast or lunch is Barnstormer’s Restaurant located in the small general aviation Greeley-Weld County Airport about four miles from the stadium.
+Click here for the Downtown Greeley Restaurant & Nightlife Guide for even more options.

 For other tourist activities when in town, check out the Centennial Village, a living historical museum of life in Colorado over 100 years ago.
 One can also visit the Colorado Model Railroad Museum.